Amsterdam/GOB-Documentation/docs/security.md

 Within GOB Core secure datatypes have been added (SecureString, SecureDecimal, SecureDateTime).

-Within the API, any access to instances of any of these datatypes is handeld by a dedicated resolver / serializer.
+Within the API, any access to instances of any of these datatypes is handled by a dedicated resolver / serializer.

 The resolver derives the user information from the Keycloak header (X-Auth-Roles).
 The user information is handed over to GOB-Core to check for the required access level.